ckiroshan/mastering-java/README.md

-# Java from Basics to Advanced concepts
+# JAVA from Basics to Advanced concepts

 The Repo is about the basics of JAVA from beginner to advance level concepts that I used to learn and improve my JAVA programming knowledge & skills.
 There will be a total of 3 sections (packages) consisting of,
 1. JAVA Basics
 2. Adavanced JAVA
-3. JAVA Excercises
+3. JAVA Exercises

 Each package consists following concepts & more.